 Results: The study found out that risk control strategy and performance of regulated motor insurance companies in Kenya are positively and significantly related.
 The results further indicate that risk avoidance strategy and the performance of regulated motor insurance companies were positively and significantly related.
-It was further established that product mix strategy and performance of regulated motor insurance companies were positively and significantly related motor insurance companies were positively and significantly related motor insurance companies were positively and significantly related motor insurance of regulated motor insurance companies were also positively and significantly related
+It was further established that product mix strategy and performance of regulated motor insurance companies were positively and significantly related while risk-based audit strategy and performance of regulated motor insurance companies were also positively and significantly related

-Conclusion: The study concluded that risk controlling strategy, risk avoidance strategy, risk based audit strategy and product mix Strategy have a positive and significant effect on performance of Motor Insurance Companies.
-Based on the findings and conclusions that risk controlling, risk avoidance Strategy, risk based audit strategy and product mix strategy has a positive and significant effect on performance of Motor Insurance Companies.

-Recommendation: the study recommended that motor insurance companies should work toward investing more on risk reduction strategies in order to improve their performance.
+Unique Contribution to Theory and Practice: The study concluded that risk controlling strategy, risk avoidance strategy, risk-based audit strategy and product mix Strategy have a positive and significant effect on performance of Motor Insurance Companies.
+Based on the findings and conclusions that risk controlling, risk avoidance Strategy, risk-based audit strategy and product mix strategy has a positive and significant effect on performance of Motor Insurance Companies.
+The study recommended that motor insurance companies should work toward investing more on risk reduction strategies in order to improve their performance.